bobbl/rudolv/README.md

 | `picorv32-dhrystone` | 0.968     | 1702             | 1,497 |

 Synthesize with icestorm and flash to a Lattice iCE40 UltraPlus MDP board.
 The boards must be configured to flash and run FPGA U4.
-It works at 24 MHz.
+It runs at 24 MHz with 2544 LCs, 20 BRAMs (could be reduced to 5) and 2 SPRAMs.

     make DEVICE=up5k ARACHNE_DEVICE="5k -P uwg30" clean arachne prog